Get Involved

 Compensation

-• The internship will average 35 hours per week at regular pay from about June 19th to about September 3rd.
+• The internship will average 35 to 40 hours per week at regular pay from about June 16th to about August 31st.

 • Unscheduled overtime (over 40 hours) may be needed.